 Safety tips for women

-Although women feel more vulnerable when they're out, it's actually young men who are a higher risk of running into trouble.
+Although women feel more vulnerable when they’re out, it’s actually young men who are a higher risk of violence.

 Keeping safe whilst walking

 - Always try to walk facing on-coming traffic to avoid kerb crawlers (men who drive around looking for prostitutes).

 - If you do get asked for sex by someone slowly driving their car alongside you, feel free to report the creep to the police – it’s illegal.

 - If you think you are being followed, trust your instincts and take action.
 As confidently as you can, cross the road turning as you do to see who is behind you.
 If you are still being followed, cross again.
 Keep moving.
 Make for a busy area and ask for help – for example from a shop keeper.

 - If a vehicle pulls up suddenly alongside you, turn and walk in the other direction: you can turn much faster than a car.